andrewwang247/radix-tree/README.md

 - `empty` and `size` both with and without a prefix parameter.
 - `find` and `find_prefix` to search for keys and ranges.
 - `insert`, `empty`, and `empty_prefix` to modify the `trie`.
-- Forward iterator functionality as a return type from other functions.
+- Bidirectional iterator functionality as a return type from other functions.
 - Traversal from `begin` to `end` both with and without a prefix parameter.
 - All arithmetic and comparison operators for 1 or more `trie`.